aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c07-monte-carlo-assignment.md

 - You chose a correct value of `stat(x, y)` when `x, y` is *outside* the circle.
 Why did you choose this value?
-  - Since the radius of the circle is 1, we know that (0.5, 0.5) is inside the circle and thus is an element of Sc.
+  - I chose 0 as the indicator function for our approximation of pi must take 0 if the unform random variable does not land in the circle.
 - You chose a correct value of `stat(x, y)` when `x, y` is *inside* the circle.
-Why did you choose this value? -Since the radius of the circle is 1, we know that (1.5, 1.5) is outside the circle and thus not an element of Sc (but rather St).
+Why did you choose this value?
+  - I chose 4 as we multiply the chance a uniform random variable lands in the circle by that amount to ensure that we are approximating for pi instead of pi/4.

 ### **q3** Estimate $\pi$